ibid-11962/maskifla/README.md

 submit(values)
 ```

-Where `values` is a dicitonary of all the name,value pairs.
+-  `values` is a dicitonary of all the name,value pairs.
 This is the same format that gets exported to a file with the `SAVE` button.

+## Methods

 The following methods are available on a maskifla Form object.
 Note that all returned values are strings: